-Figure 3 reveals that Infrastructure is the least mentioned action line in UNEA resolutions and their mandates.
+Infrastructure to monitor, prevent, manage and control pollution is key to developing and adopting better practices, but also reduces exposure to hazards associated with pollution.
+Figure 4 reveals that Infrastructure is the least mentioned action line in UNEA resolutions and their mandates.
 Considering that efforts towards building and strengthening infrastructure tend to have higher costs, a lower occurrence of calls towards them is an understandable outcome.
+One of the biggest capacity gaps is the lack of data and information on pollution levels in many parts of the world.
+The lack of data makes it difficult to identify pollution hotspots and to develop effective strategies for pollution control and management.

-Infrastructure provision will therefore require the leadership of UN entities within the Funding and Financial Mechanisms group, such as the GEF or the World Bank, and of public and private funds.
+In this scenario UN entities within the Funding and Financial Mechanisms group, such as the GEF or the World Bank, but also public and private funds, became vital.
+Their contribution and leadership is needed to ensure the provision of pollution prevention and mitigation infrastructure globally.

 Nevertheless, other UN entities can also support this action area by identifying options and cases of innovation, for example, through UNEP's Sustainable Consumption and Production works or WFP's packaging improvement projects.
 Furthermore, organizations such as WTO can promote trade and improve access of environmental goods and technology to reduce pollution, for example, through the Informal Dialogue on Plastics Pollution and Environmentally Sustainable Plastics Trade.
 This initiative could be expanded to cover other dimensions of pollution.